hansopoien/rock-paper-scissors/readme.md

 ## Author's thoughts

-I realize that this application may be more than what is expected, due to the imagination that the application was going to work between two computers.
-When I got feedback from my contact at Cygni that this application only need to work locally, i already have implemented the structure for the use of **[Localtunnel](https://theboroer.github.io/localtunnel-www/)**.
-I felt proud when i accomplished the implementation of it and fount that it could be in good use for testing applications on other digital devices.
-So i decided to build the code structure to give the user an option to choose either to use the application local or public.
+I realize that this application may be more complex than expected, as initially, I assumed it should be possible to operate between two computers.
+Upon receiving feedback from my contact at Cygni that the application only needs to function locally, I had already implemented the structure to utilize **[Localtunnel.](https://theboroer.github.io/localtunnel-www/)** I felt proud of accomplishing this implementation and therefore I decided to build the code structure to provide the user with an option to choose between using the application locally or public.
+But i am unsure if **[Localtunnel](https://theboroer.github.io/localtunnel-www/)** is good practice to use for this type of workflow when it comes to "real" security, etc.

-I am also unsure if the application is generally too complicated, involving user-feedback-messages when making requests, and the use of middlewares for handling format of text and validations etc, or if it is in line with the task.
+I am also uncertain whether the application has become to complicated, especially with the inclusion of user feedback messages during requests and the use of middlewares for handling text formats and validations.
+But i hope it aligns well with the task requirements!

-Anyway it has been great pleasure to code this "Sample of work" task, I have learned a lot when I have refactored the code multiple times (I hope :P).
-I discovered the power of middlewares during the refactor process for example, and i hope my namegiving to functions are relatively easy to understand.
+Anyway, it has been a great pleasure to work on this "Sample of Work" task.
+I have learned a lot through multiple code refactoring iterations (or so I hope!).
+For instance, I discovered the power of middlewares during the refactoring process.
+I also hope that my function names are relatively easy to understand.

-I am excited to hear from you and I hope I pass the review step so i can see you in a technical interview and learn more about my code!
+I am excited to hear your feedback, and I hope to pass the review step so I can proceed to a technical interview and gain further insights into my code!

 Thanks a lot!